FKatenbrink/degiro-api/README.md

 # DeGiro-API

-This repository contains a non-official DeGiro API library for Python.
+This repository contains an unofficial DeGiro API wrapper for Python.

 ## Usage